ClassiCube/ClassiCube/C-client-notes.md

 - explicit 8/16/32/64 bit signed and unsigned integers
 - 32 and 64 bit floating point numbers

-I may not have defined the appropriate types for your compiler, so you may need to modify ```Typedefs.h```
+I may not have defined the appropriate types for your compiler, so you may need to modify ```Core.h```

 ### Strings
 Strings are one of the most troublesome aspects of C. In this software, strings consist of: